tldr-pages/tldr/pages/linux/deluser.md

 `deluser --remove-home {{username}}`

-- Remove a user and their home, but backup it's files first:
+- Remove a user and their home, but backup their files into a `.tar.gz` file in the specified directory:

 `deluser --backup-to {{path/to/backup_directory}} --remove-home {{username}}`